How to Make Dark Rooms Look Brighter With Paint

 Choosing a paint color with a high LRV can help make a dark room look brighter.

-Here you can see how low the Navy blues are.
+Here, you can see how low the Navy blues are.

-Naval has an LRV of 4, which means is sucks up all of the light in the room.
-I have this color in my basement.
+Naval has an LRV of 4, which means it sucks up all of the light in the room.
+I have this color in my basement.Â

 Here are some light grays.